Skip to main content

 Description

-Amazon RDS encrypted DB instances use the industry standard AES-256 encryption algorithm to encrypt your data on the server that hosts your Amazon RDS DB instances.
-After your data is encrypted, Amazon RDS handles authentication of access and decryption of your data transparently with a minimal impact on performance.
+Amazon RDS encrypted DB instances use the industry standard AES-256 encryption algorithm to encrypt data on the server that hosts your Amazon RDS DB instances.
+After your data is encrypted, Amazon RDS handles access authentication and data decryption transparently with minimal impact on performance.

 Rationale

-Databases are likely to hold sensitive and critical data, it is highly recommended to implement encryption in order to protect your data from unauthorized access or disclosure.
-With RDS encryption enabled, the data stored on the instance's underlying storage, the automated backups, read replicas, and snapshots, are all encrypted.
+Databases often hold sensitive and critical data, so it is highly recommended to implement encryption to protect your data from unauthorized access or disclosure.
+With RDS encryption enabled, data stored on the instance's underlying storage, automated backups, read replicas, and snapshots are all encrypted.

 Audit